This piece was written before the final book in the Harry Potter series was released.

 OotP was a retread of the same underlying story as Book 1.

-And, for that matter, I think if someone did a reread of OotP specifically with this kind of thing in mind, they might find a few more examples of adaptive reuse that I have missed.
+And, for that matter, I think if someone did a reread of OotP specifically with this kind of thing in mind, they might find some more examples of adaptive reuse that I have missed.
 Rowling appears to have definitely and quite deliberately recycled elements from PS/SS in OotP.
 She’s certainly reused the basic situation, hell, she has reused the whole damned plotline!

 And yes, quite a few of these elements have been used more than once in other books over the course of the series.
 But once you give the matter any kind of serious examination, Book 5 is definitely “The Return of the Scam”.